Tap here to get 5 Secrets to Stress Free Dinners

 • Use Italian turkey sausage.
 If your family doesn’t eat pork or you want an option with less fat, Italian turkey sausage is a great option that my family uses often.

-Yes!
-Follow the recipe up to the point of adding the tomato sauce, crushed tomatoes, and seasonings.
-Bring it to a boil then transfer to a crock pot and add the broken-up lasagna noodles.
+• Make it in the crockpot.
+To make a slow cooker lasagna soup, follow the recipe up to the point of adding the tomato sauce, crushed tomatoes, and seasonings.
+Bring it to a boil, then transfer to a crock pot and add the broken lasagna noodles.
 Cook on low for four hours or high for two hours, or until the noodles are cooked.

+• Swapping the ricotta cheese.
 Just like in all of my lasagna recipes, using ricotta cheese is a hill I will die on.
 It has a better and more authentic taste and texture compared to cottage cheese.
-With that being said, if you can’t stand ricotta cheese you can use cottage cheese instead.
+With that being said, if you can’t stand ricotta cheese, you can use cottage cheese instead.
 This soup will still be delicious and worth making.

 Storing and Reheating Leftover Lasagna Soup

-Store any leftover soup in an airtight container in the refrigerator for up to three days.
+Store leftovers in an airtight container in the refrigerator for up to three days.
 Only reheat the portion you plan to eat in the microwave or on the stovetop over low heat until heated through.
 Store the cheese mixture in a separate airtight container in the fridge.
 Always use your best judgment when reheating and eating leftovers.

 Freezing One Pot Lasagna Soup